 1. Go ahead, indulge a little.

 The very first—and possibly the most important—thing to remember on Halloween (and any day, really) is: It’s all candy.
 No matter what the label says, it’s full of sugar.
 Sorry to break it to you, but there is no magical Halloween candy that provides a good source of nutrition.
-So if you’re going to have some candy, you might as well eat the full-fat, full-sugar version.
-Yep, you heard that right.
-It’ll taste better, and maybe even keep you from eating more candy than you promised yourself you would because you satisfied that craving from the get-go.
+So if you’re going to have some candy, you might as well eat the real deal version of the one you enjoy the most.
+Of course, if you enjoy the dye-free, hydrogenated oil-free version, that’s even better.
+(YumEarth, anyone?)
+Just remember, they’re all indulgences; they’re all candy.
+But when you indulge in what you really want, it’ll taste better.
+It might even keep you from eating more candy than you promised yourself you would, because you satisfied that craving from the get-go.

 “Eat from an empowered mindset,” says Nutritious Life Founder Keri Glassman, MS, RD, CDN.
 “Tell yourself, ‘I can have this one Reese’s Peanut Butter Cup after my quinoa salmon salad,’ versus trying to avoid, avoid, avoid, which leads to overindulgence.”